isfopo/drum-sequencer/README.md

 |     |     |     |     |     |     |     |     |
 | x   |     |     |     |     |     |     |     |

-Pressing this combonation will remove all notes on both the main and shift grids, leaving you with a blank slate.
+Pressing this combination will remove all notes on both the main and shift grids, leaving you with a blank slate.

 ### Edit CC Mode